trzewiczek/js-tutorial/README.md

 Next, we see that each of these elements is an object.
 It makes perfect sense, doesn't it?
 A link is a multi-dimensional piece of information in the end.
 It has a tag name, some attributes, text shown to the user and finally visibility status.
 For each of these dimensions we reserve a _field_ in the object and we do it smart—each object in the collection has the same set of fields: `tag`, `attributes`, `text` and `visibility`.

 At this point we can say that we deal with a **collection of objects sharing a consistent design**.

+Let's now take a look into the values enclosed within our objects.
+Once again we find a pleasing consistency here: all `tag` and `text` values are always strings, for each object the field `visible` holds a boolean and `attributes` field always refers to an object.
+As mentioned before, consistency pays off really well.
+Even if we still lack the experience to fully appreciate it now.

+The only surprising design decision made is the inconsistent shape of the `attributes` object.
+For some elements on the list it consists of two fields (`class` and `alt` or `class` and `id`), for some only one (`class`), some attributes are ubiquitous (`class` again), some are unique to a certain element (i.e. `id`).
+Is this a right approach?
+Won't it cause us a headache later in the development?
+It sure will, but for now it has the best balance between expressiveness of our ideas on the one hand and ease of design on the other.